-- -: Unnecessary ltem Task Command Dynamic reconfiguration function used (1) Dynamic reconfiguration function not used (2) 1 Set the control domain to delayed reconfiguration. ldm start-reconf - Yes 2 Delete the physical I/O device from the control domain. ldm remove-io Yes Yes 3 Restart the control domain. shutdown -i6 -g0 -y - Yes
+- : Unnecessary Item Task Command Dynamic reconfiguration function used (1) (2) Dynamic reconfiguration function not used (3) 1 Set the control domain to delayed reconfiguration. ldm start-reconf - Yes 2 Delete the physical I/O device from the control domain. ldm remove-io Yes Yes 3 Restart the control domain. shutdown -i6 -g0 -y - Yes

-1 Dynamic reconfiguration of the root complex is supported by XCP 2240 or later and Oracle VM Server for SPARC 3.2 or later.
+\1 Dynamic reconfiguration of the root complex is supported by XCP 2240 or later and Oracle VM Server for SPARC 3.2 or later.
 In addition, the control domain must be Oracle Solaris 11.2 SRU 11.2.8 or later.

-2 If dynamic reconfiguration of the root complex is not used, set the control domain to delayed reconfiguration, and then delete the physical I/O device.
+\2 Before using dynamic reconfiguration, enable the hotplug service in the control domain.\3 If dynamic reconfiguration of the root complex is not used, set the control domain to delayed reconfiguration, and then delete the physical I/O device.